 How to treat a cold sore

 There are numerous medications designed to alleviate cold sore symptoms, some of which need to be prescribed by a doctor.
-Others are more like cold sore-fighting supplements that help boost the immune system.
+Others are more like cold sore-fighting supplements that help bolster the immune system.
+Key ingredients in these supplements like lysine and St. John’s Wort address cold sores directly by applying antimicrobial properties to the infected area.

-By paying close attention to when you develop cold sores, you’ll be able to discover your triggers and learn to identify the early signs to put treatment methods to work right away.
+Cold sores might not be curable, but there are many ways to prevent and reduce the severity of these unsightly blisters.
+By paying close attention to when you develop cold sores, you’ll be able to discover your triggers and identify the early signs to put treatment methods to work right away.